 Author Archives

-Karin Greenberg is a library media specialist at Manhasset High School in Manhasset, New York.
-She is a former English teacher and writes book reviews for School Library Journal and Woodbury Magazine.
-In addition to reading, she enjoys animals, walking, hiking, the beach, and spending time with her family.
+Karin Greenberg is the school librarian at Manhasset High School in Manhasset, New York.
+She is a former English teacher and writes book reviews for School Library Journal.
+In addition to reading, she enjoys animals, walking, hiking, and spending time with her family.
 Follow her book account on Instagram @bookswithkg.

 -